 What is Yellowfin Tuna?

-In this recipe, I have used Yellowfin Tuna (Thunnus albacares), also known as Ahi Tuna.
+In this recipe, I use Yellowfin Tuna (Thunnus albacares), also known as Ahi Tuna.
 The fish is seasoned with homemade blackened seasoning for a little spice and big flavor.

-Yellowfin tuna is a popular fish, and you can serve it raw as sushi or sashimi or cooked in various dishes such as grilling or searing.
+Yellowfin tuna is a popular fish.
+You can serve it raw as sushi or sashimi.
+You can also cook it in many ways, like grilling or searing.
 In Japanese, it's known as maguro and it's ahi in Hawaii.

-I sear the tuna in butter or oil for 30 seconds per side in a cast iron skillet and chill it until ready to serve.
+I sear the tuna in butter or oil for 30 seconds on each side in a cast iron skillet.
+Then, I chill it until it's ready to serve.
 This is easy and I'm going to walk you through it step-by-step.

 - Yellowfin or Ahi Tuna Steaks.
 I used one (12-oz) piece of sushi-grade Yellowfin (Ahi) tuna.